wikimedia/eventgate/README.md

 The `Eventbus` class in lib/eventbus.js handles event validation and produce logic.
-It is instantiated with `validate` and a `produce` functions that each take a single event.  `validate` should either return a Promise of the validated event (possibly augmented, e.g. field defaults populated) or throw an `EventInvalidError`.
+It is instantiated with `validate` and a `produce` functions that each take a single `event` and extra `context`.  `validate` should either return a Promise of the validated event (possibly augmented, e.g. field defaults populated) or throw an `EventInvalidError`.
 `produce` is expected to return a Promise of the `produce` result, or throw an `Error`.

-Once instantiated with these injected functions, an `Eventbus` instance can be used by calling the `process` function with an array of events.  `process` will catch both validation and produce errors, and will return an object with errors for each event grouped by the type of error.
+Once instantiated with these injected functions, an `Eventbus` instance can be used by calling the `process` function with an array of events and any extra `context`.
+`process` will catch both validation and produce errors, and will return an object with errors for each event grouped by the type of error.
 E.g. if you passed in 3 events, and 1 was valid, 1 was invalid, and another encountered an unknown error, `process` will return an object like: